hcrev/moodboarder/README.md

 # Moodboarder

-A simple utility to view your images in a grid.
+[Moodboarder](https://hcrev.github.io/moodboarder/) - A simple moodboard utility to view your images in a grid, locally, directly in your favorite browser.